 - Vocational rehabilitation: Services to help the disabled employee find a job that matches their abilities.

 - Death benefits: Available to surviving family members if the worker died from their work-related injury or illness.
 Payments are at two-thirds of the deceased’s average weekly wages for the year before the fatal accident.
-Compensation of burial and funeral expenses might also be available.
+Compensation for burial and funeral expenses might also be available.

 Common Reasons for Denied Workers’ Compensation Claims